vboussot/MRSegmentator-KonfAI/README.md

 ## 📖 Reference

 This package is based on the original **[MRSegmentator](https://github.com/hhaentze/MRSegmentator)** by
-**Henrik Haentze et al.**, a deep-learning-based method for brain MRI segmentation.
+**Henrik Haentze et al.**, a deep-learning-based method for full body MRI segmentation.

 For scientific use, please cite the original MRSegmentator work in addition to this CLI tool.